manuelvarzen/danielmarcelino.github.io/_posts/2014-09-19-yep-he-made-it-country-voted-no.md

 layout: post
 title: "Yep.
 He made it; country voted No"
 date: 2014-09-19
+output:
+ html_document:
+   keep_md: yes
+   toc: yes
+share: true
+category: blog
-tags: [R, Polls]
+tags: [R, rstats, polls]
+excerpt: "This post talks big about my last predictions for the Referendum in Scotland."
+published: true
 comments: true
-header-img: "img/website/spaghetti.png"
+header-img: "img/website/rain-room.jpg"
 ---

 Yesterday, more Scots than ever since universal suffrage was introduced cast a ballot on the matter of independence.